 Click here to view the details of the Tansley walk

 A walk illustrating the industrial past of the area.
 We head to Cromford where Bonsall Brook water cascades down from the mill pond, the former corn mill built by Richard Arkwright.

 This is one of many discoveries submitted the members of our Derbyshire and Peak District Walks facebook group.
-Click the link below to join and click the ‘Waterfalls’ topic for inspiration.
+It's one of the hidden gems of the Peak District.

 Click here to see how to find Tintwistle Falls